datamesh-manager/datamesh-manager-connector-gcp/README.md

-Data Mesh Manager Agent for GCP
+Data Mesh Manager Connector for GCP
 ===

-The agent for GCP is a Spring Boot application that uses the [datamesh-manager-sdk](https://github.com/datamesh-manager/datamesh-manager-sdk) internally, and is available as a ready-to-use Docker image [datameshmanager/datamesh-manager-agent-gcp](https://hub.docker.com/repository/docker/datameshmanager/datamesh-manager-gcp-databricks) to be deployed in your environment.
+The connector for GCP is a Spring Boot application that uses the [datamesh-manager-sdk](https://github.com/datamesh-manager/datamesh-manager-sdk) internally, and is available as a ready-to-use Docker image [datameshmanager/datamesh-manager-connector-gcp](https://hub.docker.com/repository/docker/datameshmanager/datamesh-manager-gcp-databricks) to be deployed in your environment.

 ## Features